Hardeep-5911/Induction_program2025/README.md

 ###  🕣 9:30 AM - 10:30 AM
 **P2P Lecture**
-- We have our P2P Lecture by  our 3rd year Senior
+- We have our P2P Lecture by our 3rd year Senior.
+- We got to learn basics of c++ coding language.
+- We learn how to write its syntax & its some common mistakes.